ByPort/academic-scope-demo/README.md

 This project demonstrates:
 - Building ETL pipelines with Apache Airflow
-- Working with real-world academic datasets
+- Working with real-world datasets
 - Data processing with modern analytical databases
 - Containerized development workflows
-- Data engineering best practices
+- Metrics collection and visualization with Prometheus and Grafana
+- Discord and Slack ready alerting with Alertmanager

 ## 📝 License